juicecube/env-status/README.md

   ```

   - `version` is the version defined in package.json
+  - `branch` is the branch you checkout when you publish your project.
   - `commit` is the the HEAD commit hash when you publish your project.
   - `author` is the HEAD commit author when you publish your project.
   - `date` is the timestamp when you publish your project.